dosthzyno/Spotify_Hybrid-Recommender-System_Modeling/README.md

 **K-Means Clustering Recommendation**
-- Sicne our data does not have any labels such as whether user prefers song or not, my idea was to cluster the track into different groups by using unsupervised learning.
+- Since our data does not have any labels such as whether user prefers song or not, my idea was to cluster the track into different groups by using unsupervised learning.
 - Thus, K-Means Clustering was involved and our track is classified into 6 different groups.
-- If I get the user's playlist, this system classifies which cluster does user's playlist belongs to and recommend similar songs from same cluster.
+- If I get the user's playlist, this system classifies which cluster does user's playlist belongs to and recommend similar songs from the same cluster.